The Four key strategies to develop your Brand

 Measurement:

-In this process, it is possible to evaluate the outcome of the branding processes and compare branding KPIs.
+During this procedure, one can assess the results of branding procedures and analyze branding key performance indicators.
 These might include recognition, image/reputation, communication, and identification/attachment with the brand.

 Measurement aids the brands in assessing the performance of the branding strategies and coming up with better solutions when it comes to the branding of such commodities in the future.